44 GREAT ATTRACTIONS IN MOAB, UTAH

 Moab is one of the finest places in the United States to go skydiving.
 The views from their 8,000 and 13,000-foot jumps are just incredible.

 Take note that there is an extra charge for individuals that weigh 200-250lbs (with 250lbs being their strict weight limit).
 Reservations are highly recommended, and you must be 18 years or older.
-They typically open for the season in March.
+They typically open for the tourist season in March.

 |